RudreshVeerkhare/Rheidos/docs/user-guide.md

 Panel factories receive `(session, store)` and should return a panel object with `id`, `title`, `order`, and `draw(imgui)`.

+Store-bound helpers: `rheidos.ui.panels.controls_base.StoreBoundControls` wraps common `imgui` sliders/checkboxes to mirror values into `StoreState` keys.

 ## Caveats and Limitations

 - `interactive=True` auto-starts the render loop inside `__init__` unless you pass `auto_start=False`; in scripts this can block unexpectedly.
 - Render/update wrappers swallow exceptions to keep the loop alive; add your own logging inside views/controllers/observers to debug.
 - Picking requires collide masks: set `collide_mask=BitMask32.bit(4)` on pickable nodes (or choose your own and pass it to selectors).
 - Scene-config live edits rebuild or replace views/controllers; external references to old NodePaths will go stale after reloads.
-- `PointVortexStreamFunctionView` renders on the CPU; high resolutions can hitch.
+- `ScalarFieldView` expects 2D float32 values; large grids can stall uploads when textures resize.
 - `Texture2D.from_numpy_rgba` only accepts `(H, W, 4) uint8`; changing resolution reallocates the texture.
 - ImGui UI depends on `p3dimgui` + `imgui-bundle`; neither is included in the extras.

 ## Doc Gaps Found (so you know what changed)

-- `docs/api.md` missed `PointSelectionView`, `PointVortexStreamFunctionView`, and the Scene* point selectors; this guide covers them.
+- `docs/api.md` missed `PointSelectionView` and the Scene* point selectors; this guide covers them.
 - `docs/scene_config.md` listed only the `[config]` extra but scene loading also requires `trimesh`; dependency callouts above fix that.
 - ImGui dependencies (`p3dimgui` + `imgui-bundle`) were undocumented; they’re now spelled out here.
 - The auto-start behavior of `Engine(interactive=True)` and exception-swallowing loop behavior were undocumented; see Caveats.